jesse2you/RelationTrack/replit.md

 **If getting 502 errors:**
 - App needs to be started via Run button for external access
 - Local terminal commands won't expose it properly

+**Admin Access Issues:**
+- Ensure you're logged in via Replit Auth
+- Check database: verify `isAdmin = true` for your user
+- See ADMIN_SETUP.md for detailed instructions

 ---